 Experienced BMW Defects Attorney

-If you have purchased or leased a BMW that has been in for multiple or repairs while under a manufacturer’s warranty, you may have a valid Lemon Law claim.
-At Timothy Abeel & Associates, P.C., we know that BMW driver expect these vehicles to perform up to the high standards promised by the automaker.
+If you have purchased or leased a BMW that has been in for multiple repairs while under a manufacturer’s warranty, you may have a valid BMW Lemon Law claim.
+At Timothy Abeel & Associates, P.C., we know that BMW drivers expect these vehicles to perform up to the high standards promised by the automaker.
+And when they don’t, we make sure our clients get the best outcome in their situation according to the BMW Lemon Law.

-Our legal team is dedicated to holding BMW accountable and helping owners and lessees obtain the compensation they deserve.
-By thoroughly evaluating the facts of your case, we will determine if you have a valid claim for a replacement vehicle or repurchase.
+Our legal team is dedicated to holding BMW accountable and helping owners and lessees obtain the compensation they deserve through the BMW Lemon Law.
+By thoroughly evaluating the facts of your case, we will determine if you have a valid claim for a replacement vehicle or a BMW Lemon Law buyback.
 In the alternative, you may be entitled to cash compensation, including reasonable attorney’s fees and costs.
-Call our office today for a free consultation or complete the contact form on our website.
+Call our office today for a free consultation with a BMW Lemon Lawyer or complete the contact form on our website.

-Recent model year Multiple Models are experiencing the following defects:
+Recent model year Lemon Law are experiencing the following defects:

 Don't see your car listed?